-How people with poor eyesight see the world: instructive photos.
-How visually impaired people see the world when they take off their glasses: illustrative examples How visually impaired people see
+How people with poor vision see the world: instructive photos.
+How people with poor vision see the world when they take off their glasses: illustrative examples How people with poor vision see

 On October 13, many countries celebrate World Sight Day.
-It was invented thatwould people pay attention to the problems of blindness and the prevention of poor vision.
+It was invented thatIf only people would pay attention to the problems of blindness and the prevention of poor vision.

-The World Health Organization and the International Agency for the Prevention of Blindness inform each year that people on the planet are experiencing a rapid deterioration in vision.
-According to the latest data, out of 7 billion people, 285 million live with impaired vision, of which about 40 million are completely blind.
+The World Health Organization and the International Agency for the Prevention of Blindness report annually that people around the world are rapidly deteriorating in their vision.
+According to the latest data, out of 7 billion people, 285 million live with low vision, of which about 40 million are completely blind.

-The situation is also depressing in Kazakhstan alone.
-This can be judged even with a cursory survey of residents.
-Most of the respondents were nearsighted.
-According to statistics, there are more than 75,000 visually impaired people in the country.
+The situation in Kazakhstan individually is also depressing.
+This can be judged even by a quick survey of residents.
+Most of the respondents were myopic.
+According to statistics, there are more than 75 thousand visually impaired people in the country.

-Among the working population, eye injuries are the most common cause of poor vision, followed by myopia.
-For pensioners, glaucoma is in first place, malignant tumors are in second, and lens diseases are in third.
-Children are also not far behind: most often their eyes suffer from congenital anomalies or injuries.
+Among the working population, the most common cause of poor vision is eye injuries, followed by myopia.
+Among pensioners, glaucoma is in first place, malignant tumors are in second place, and lens diseases are in third place.
+Children are not far behind: most often their eyes suffer from congenital anomalies or injuries.

 Aiman Zhusupova.
 Vision - minus 7

 Therefore, I cannot get enough of the fact that there is such an invention of mankind as lenses.
-I still revel in this feeling, examining people and objects around in the smallest detail.
-The only inconvenience is the material costs, since I wear daily lenses: I have to spend up to 19,000 thousand tenge ($57) a month to have excellent vision.
+I still revel in this feeling, examining people and objects around me in the smallest detail.
+The only inconvenience is the material costs, since I wear daily lenses: I have to spend up to 19,000 thousand tenge ($57) per month to have excellent vision."

-Wait a bit, the service needs time to load.
-Move the slider to the right or left to see the differences in the picture.
+Wait a little, the service takes time to load.
+Move the slider right or left to see the differences in the picture.

-“In one of my medical cards it is written: he suffers from myopia to a weak degree.
-There is indeed myopia.
-And it is called beautifully - myopia.
-On the contrary, they seem to me a stylish accessory, and the search for the right frames always turns into an exciting game of "dressing up", where the object is not the body, but the face.
+“One of my medical records says: I suffer from mild myopia.
+There really is myopia.
+And it’s called beautifully - myopia.
+But there is no suffering about this.
+Just as there are no complexes due to the fact that I have to wear glasses On the contrary, they seem like a stylish accessory to me, and the search for the right frames always turns into an exciting game of dress-up, where the object becomes not the body, but the face.

-As for world views, everything is fine here, too, because the lenses in my frame are chosen correctly, and in glasses my vision is one (this means that I see even the smallest lines of the ophthalmologist's table).
+As for my views on the world, everything is fine here, since the lenses in my frames are chosen correctly, and with glasses my vision is one (this means that I can see even the smallest lines of the ophthalmologist’s table).
 Of course, when I take off my glasses, the world changes.
 And it’s not a fact that it’s for the worse, since wrinkles and other imperfections “disappear” from the faces of my interlocutors.
-And on the streets "dissolved" dust and debris.
+And dust and garbage “dissolve” on the streets.

 Without glasses, I calmly navigate this world, cross the road so as not to get hit by a car (I see cars from afar), distinguish not only people from dogs, but also men from women.
-I can even distinguish my acquaintances from five meters, of course, by their gait and general outlines.
-I can't see faces from this distance.
+I can even identify my friends from about five meters away, of course, by their gait and general outline.
+I can't see the face from this distance.

-At home, after a shower, I sometimes forget to put on my glasses.
-And I remember them only when someone turns on the TV.
-Without glasses, I will not be able to see the numbers of minibuses, make a purchase in a store where the shelves are separated from customers by a distance of more than two meters.
-I watch TV only with glasses on and play tennis too.
-But I read without glasses - it's more comfortable.
-And they say it's better."
+At home after a shower, I sometimes forget to put on my glasses.
+And I only remember them when someone turns on the TV.
+Without glasses, I won’t be able to see the numbers of minibuses or make a purchase in a store where the shelves are separated from customers by a distance of more than two meters.
+I only watch TV with glasses on and play tennis too.
+But I read without glasses - it’s more comfortable.
+And, they say, it’s healthier.”

 Azamat Galeev.
 Vision - minus 1.

 “My right eye is minus 1, my left eye is minus 4.
-Without glasses, I can’t even make out the route number of the bus until it arrives at the bus stop.
-Without glasses in general, the whole world is muddy, hidden and unpredictable for me at 50-60 meters.”
+Without glasses, I can’t even see the route number of the bus until it pulls up to the stop.
+Without glasses, the whole world for me, 50-60 meters away, is cloudy, hidden and unpredictable.”

 Evgenia Kadikova.
 Vision - plus 2